dnguyen800/dnguyen800.github.io/_category/Home Automation.md

 		  <img  class="article-image" src="{{ '/assets/images/other/home-assistant.png' | absolute_url }}" alt="" />
 			  <br>
 			  <h3>A simple setup unless I really want a feature</h3>
 			<p>I value my time and sanity, so I stuck with consumer products like those from Google and Nest.
 There are cons to using cloud-dependent products, but I haven’t found any comparable products that are easy to set up and access remotely.
 I also wanted a nice user interface to highlight the smart home capabilities, so I set up a <a href="https://www.home-assistant.io">Home Assistant instance</a> to serve as a dashboard.
-Man, what a time sink it turned out to be, but Home Assistant is arguably the coolest part of my smart home. </p>
+It has been a huge time sink, but Home Assistant is unarguably the most impressive part of my smart home. </p>
 		</article>
 		<article>
 		  <img  class="article-image" src=" {{ '/assets/images/other/budget.jpg' | absolute_url }}" alt="" />